hanzoai/ROCm/docs/how-to/rocm-for-ai/inference-optimization/workload.rst

 resources assigned to each compute unit.
 It encompasses the usage of :ref:`LDS <mi300x-cu-fig>`, register, and task scheduling on a compute unit.

-The accelerator or GPU contains global memory, local data share (LDS), and registers.
+The GPU contains global memory, local data share (LDS), and registers.
 Global memory has high access latency, but is large.
 LDS access has much lower latency, but is smaller.
 It is a fast on-CU software-managed memory that can be used to efficiently share data between all work items in a block.